 The Bottom Line

 Getting rid of your tax debt does not have an easy solution, but the IRS Fresh Start Program offers you some potential solutions that are worth looking into.
-While you can pursue one of these options on your own, we recommend looking into a reputable tax debt company to relieve the burden of your tax debt.
+While you can pursue one of these options on your own, we recommend looking into a reputable tax relief company to relieve the burden of your tax debt.